05 Apr The Beginner’s Guide to Enjoying a Job You Hate: 8 Steps to Getting the Most out of Right Now

 That scares me.

-Over 160 of you wrote in with horror stories of situations you dreaded but didn’t feel you could get out of.
-I was reminded of how difficult it can be to leave what you’re doing to pursue something more meaningful.
+Hundreds of you wrote in with horror stories of situations you dreaded but didn’t feel you could get out of.
+I was reminded of how difficult it can be to leave your present situation to pursue something more meaningful.
 It’s often downright terrifying.

-We too easily over-exaggerate our worst case scenario and we feel stuck.
+We often over-exaggerate our worst case scenario and we feel stuck.

 When you’re involved in something you don’t like, you have two options.
 You can either change the situation or reframe it to make it more useful.
 As important as it is to do everything you can to find and do the work you love, sometimes that’s just not an option in the immediate moment.